UCLA-TBP/tbp-mailing/README.md

 Third, postfix currently runs with `compatibility_level = 2`.
 This means that the [backwards compatibility safety net](http://www.postfix.org/COMPATIBILITY_README.html) is disabled.
 If legacy configurations need to be used, either make the relevant changes described in the link or set the compatibility level to reenable the net.

-To my understanding, the server currently runs under unsecured connections, so only port 25 is used and neccessary.
+The server currently runs under unsecured connections, so only port 25 is used and neccessary.
 More ports may be added if need be.